-- (c) The loss was recognized in connection with the amended and restated Senior Secured Credit Facility.
-See Note 10, Debt, for additional information. - (d) Represents the impairment recognized on portions of the Company's corporate headquarters office building.
-See Note 3, Leases for additional information. - (e) During the fourth quarter of 2023, in connection with our annual goodwill impairment test, we concluded that the carrying value of the Mortgage reporting unit within the Mortgage segment exceeded its fair value, resulting in an impairment charge to the Mortgage reporting unit goodwill.
+- (a) The Marketing Funds segment operates at no profit.
+In addition, as of December 31, 2024, Other is not considered a reportable segment.
+See Note 2, Summary of Significant Accounting Policies, for additional information. - (b) Represents the settlements of certain industry class-action lawsuits and other legal settlements.
+See Note 13, Commitments and Contingencies, for additional information. - (c) Represents the impairment recognized on portions of the Company's corporate headquarters office building.
+See Note 3, Leases for additional information. - (d) During the fourth quarter of 2023, in connection with our annual goodwill impairment test, we concluded that the carrying value of the Mortgage reporting unit within the Mortgage segment exceeded its fair value, resulting in an impairment charge to the Mortgage reporting unit goodwill.
 In addition, during the fourth quarter of 2022, in connection with the restructuring of the business and technology offerings, the Company made the decision to wind down the Gadberry Group, resulting in an impairment charge to the Gadberry Group reporting unit goodwill.
-In addition, during 2021, lower than expected adoption rates of the First technology resulted in downward revisions to long-term forecasts, resulting in an impairment charge to the First reporting unit goodwill.
-See Note 8, Intangible Assets and Goodwill, for additional information. - (f) During the second quarter of 2022, a loss was recognized in connection with the termination of the booj office lease.
-See Note 3, Leases, for additional information. - (g) Acquisition-related expense includes personnel, legal, accounting, advisory and consulting fees incurred in connection with acquisition activities and integration of acquired companies. - (h) Fair value adjustments to contingent consideration include amounts recognized for changes in the estimated fair value of the contingent consideration liabilities.
-See Note 11, Fair Value Measurements, for additional information. - (i) During the third quarter of 2023, the Company announced a reduction in force and reorganization intended to streamline the Company's operations and yield cost savings over the long term and during the third quarter of 2022, the Company incurred expenses related to a restructuring associated with a shift in its technology offerings strategy.
-See Note 2, Summary of Significant Accounting Policies, for additional information. - (j) Gain on reduction in tax receivable agreement liability recorded during 2023 is a result of a valuation allowance on deferred tax assets.
-See Note 4, Non-controlling Interest and Note 12, Income Taxes, for additional information.
+See Note 7, Intangible Assets and Goodwill, for additional information. - (e) During the second quarter of 2022, a loss was recognized in connection with the termination of an office lease.
+See Note 3, Leases, for additional information. - (f) Acquisition-related expense includes personnel, legal, accounting, advisory and consulting fees incurred in connection with acquisition activities and integration of acquired companies. - (g) Fair value adjustments to contingent consideration include amounts recognized for changes in the estimated fair value of the contingent consideration liabilities.
+See Note 10, Fair Value Measurements, for additional information. - (h) During the fourth quarter of 2024, the Company restructured its support services intended to further enhance the overall customer experience.
+Additionally, during the third quarter of 2023, the Company announced a reduction in force and reorganization intended to streamline the Company's operations and yield cost savings over the long term and during the third quarter of 2022, the Company incurred expenses related to a restructuring associated with a shift in its technology offerings strategy.
+See Note 2, Summary of Significant Accounting Policies, for additional information. - (i) Change in estimated tax receivable agreement liability is the result of a valuation allowance on deferred tax assets.
+See Note 4, Non-controlling Interest and Note 11, Income Taxes, for additional information. - (j) Other adjustments are primarily made up of employee retention related expenses from the Company's CEO transition.